AlphabetsAlphabets/Kalculator/README.md

 The reason is because tokens are separated via whitespace.
 A better way would be to go through the whole thing character by character and peeking ahead like you're supposed to.

 2. Parenthesis are not supported.
 Not yet anyways.
+3. Negatives.
+Such as `- 1 + 2`.
+The calculator will assume `-` as an `Operand`.
+This is due to the way things are set.